jebrinton/cs506finalproject/README.md

 | Gradient Boosting | 6.085 | 0.347     |

 As mentioned above, the accuracy is pretty similar, with XGBoost and Gradient Boosting with the highest performance.

-Performed exhuastive hyperparemeter tuning with **GridSearchCV**, which used cross-validation, to find the best n_neighbors for KNN Classifier and Regressor models.

 ---